Resources/Audiences/Civil Contractors & GCs/Pricing & Margin Confidence

 On unit-price jobs, the spread is usually concentrated.

 Pick the 10-20 line items that drive the total (asphalt, concrete, trucking, earthwork, etc.).
+Then compare your unit prices to what the market has done on similar work.

 Step 3: Use competition context

 If 18 bidders are showing up, you should expect pressure.
+If 3 bidders show up, margin behavior changes.

 Knowing this before you chase the bid is a win-rate efficiency lever.